 What is a clearing account and why do I need it?

 Clearing accounts are accounts used temporarily to record transactions that are in transit between two other accounts in a timely manner.
 These accounts are used for the purpose of simplifying the process of reconciling transactions and keeping track of them, and are used also where there’s multiple transactions between the same parties.

 When keeping track of transactions that haven’t yet been paid out by your e-commerce platform, Amaka’s accounting integration will sync the payments received and assign it to a clearing account automatically.
-For example, with WooCommerce integrations, the uncleared funds will be put in the default WooCommerce clearing account created by the integration.
+For example, with Shopify accounting integrations, the uncleared funds will be put in the default Shopify clearing account created by the integration.
 When the payout is made into your bank account, the integration will remove the temporary balance and post it to a permanent account.